Editor’s note: This is a recurring post with regularly verified card details.

 - You can’t earn cash back or travel rewards: Prepaid business credit cards don’t offer rewards.
 If you’re looking to earn rewards, consider a small business credit card.

 - There are still fees associated with the account: Although prepaid business cards don’t charge interest, they still carry some fees.
 For example, there are sometimes fees for setting up the card, ATM usage, and to maintain each card and your account.

-Prepaid cards for business expenses are an excellent option for firms large and small that need strict employee spending standards and don’t want to take on the personal risk associated with small business credit cards.
+Using prepaid cards for business expenses is an excellent option for firms large and small that need strict employee spending standards and don’t want to take on the personal risk associated with business credit cards.
 The best prepaid business cards charge low monthly fees and offer flexible loading and spending options.